Swammers8/swammers8.github.io/assets/sequel/writeup.md

 # Sequel Dump

+> A wave of suspicious web requests has been detected, hammering our database-driven application.
+Analysts suspect an automated SQL injection attack has been launched using sqlmap, leading to potential data exfiltration.
+Investigate the provided packet capture (PCAP) file to uncover the attacker's actions and determine what was stolen!

 ---

 Today I’d like to share a challenge from TryHackMe’s student CTF event, Hackfinity Battle.
 The challenge was labeled as `Hard` and was worth 90 points.
 Let’s take a look!